 How we help

-We also deliver arms management and destruction projects at various locations across the country.
+We deliver weapons and ammunition management projects at various locations across the country.
 By building and rehabilitating quality storage facilities, MAG reduces the risk of weapons and ammunition being diverted to the illicit arms trade, and lessens the devastating human cost of unplanned explosions at munitions sites.
 We have also developed an innovative storage concept using mobile armouries.

 Small arms ammunition destroyed